elyukai/optolith-client/app/Docs/it-IT/FAQ.md

 * Elemental Servant: Manifesto 10
 * Call Djinn: Elemental Servant 12

-## Why do I have the combat sheet twice?!

-The first lists the default armor from the CR below *Armor* on the sheet.
-The second lists the hit zone armor with their different PRO values per hit zone there instead.
-If you have both sheets it's likely you have both default armor and hit zone armor for your character.

 ## How can I buy additional LP/AE/KP?

 That depends on whether you are still in hero creation phase or have completed that.